staedi/staedi.github.io/_posts/2020-11-15-battery-menu.md

 ---
 layout: post
 title:  "Bring back remaining Battery hours in MacOS 10.12+"
+last_modified_date: 2021-02-06
 categories: [misc]
 tags: [mac, Battery, SIP]
-nav_order: 15
-parent: Posts
 ---

-Unbeknown to Mac users who are still using *El Capitan* or earlier versions of MacOS, Apple killed off **Remaining battert indicator** in the menu.
+Unbeknown to Mac users who are still using *El Capitan* or earlier versions of Mac OS, Apple killed off **Remaining battery indicator** in the menu.
 As a long-time user of that specific version, I was in the dark until I decided to update to *Mojave* this week.

-While not so satisfactory compared to its responsive early sibling, I'm in the process of getting comfortable in the new environment.
+While not so satisfactory compared to its responsive early sibling, I'm in the process of getting accustomed to this new environment.

 However, no battery indicator could have been deal-breaker.
 Admittedly, while it can be unreliable, it's pretty useful and even essential one.
-I wouldn't care if I used *Mac Mini* or *iMac*, but I'm not.
+I wouldn't care if I used the desktop version, either *Mac Mini* or *iMac*, but I'm not using them.

-Thankfully, after researching I found out that if I copy the file from *El Capitan* or earlier version, I can enjoy the same functionality as before.
+Thankfully, after some researching, I found out that I copy the file from *El Capitan* or earlier version, I can enjoy the same functionality as before.

 Procedures are simple enough.